 My savory French toast recipe below is seasoned with garlic and thyme, a tiny bit of salt, and a pinch of nutmeg, just to give it a little depth of flavor.
 I use powdered garlic and dried thyme, which means that I have the seasonings available in my pantry ready to make savory French toast ANYTIME.

-Other seasonings that I love for savor French toast:
+Other seasonings that I love for savory French toast:

 - Everything bagel seasoning (SO GOOD!
 Get some here) - sprinkle it on after dipping in the egg mixture